Champlain Canal: Route

-The Champlain Canal begins about 3 mi north of the locks at the Troy Federal Dam, at the point where the Erie Canal splits from the Hudson River.
-The canal follows the Hudson River north for approximately 35 mi, with six locks providing navigation around dams on the Hudson River, until it reaches lock C-7 in Fort Edward, New York.
-At this point, the canal follows a constructed channel for approximately 25 mi, with five additional locks, bringing the canal to the southern end of Lake Champlain at Whitehall, New York.
+The Champlain Canal's southern end is about 3 mi north of the locks at the Troy Federal Dam, at the point where the Erie Canal splits from the Hudson River.
+The Hudson River is designated as part of the canal proceeding north for approximately 35 mi, with six locks providing navigation around dams, until it reaches lock C-7 in Fort Edward, New York.
+At this point, the canal diverges from the river and follows a constructed channel for approximately 25 mi, with five additional locks, bringing the canal to the southern end of Lake Champlain at Whitehall, New York.

 The elevation on the Hudson River portion increases from 15 ft above sea level at the southern end, on the northern end of the locks at the Troy Federal Dam, to about 130 ft above sea level at lock C-7, where the canal leaves the Hudson River.
 The elevation of the constructed portion reaches a peak of 140 ft above sea level between locks C-9 and C-11, then declines to the level of Lake Champlain, between 94 and 100 ft above sea level, at Whitehall.
 By traveling the length of Lake Champlain, boaters can access the Richelieu River and Chambly Canal, which connect Lake Champlain to the Saint Lawrence River.